cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/document-reference.md

 - The modifier elements [`implicitRules`], [`modifierExtension`], and [`relatesTo`] are not supported and will be rejected if present.
 - Currently only XHTML formatted documents are supported.
-  - You can validate your document using any available strict XHTML 1.0 validator (eg: [w3 validator] or this [html5 validator]).
+  - You can validate your document using any available strict XHTML 1.0 validator (eg: [W3C Markup Validation Service] or [Nu Html Checker]).

 ### Authorization Types